 Severe storms are often unpredictable.
-They can produce damaging winds, hail, lightening and flash floods which can cause major damage to property as well as serious injury and even loss of life.
+They can produce damaging winds, hail, lightning and flash floods which can cause major damage to property as well as serious injury and even loss of life.

 Preparing for a severe storm